 Cover — The DreamCloud cover is made from a soft cashmere blend that’s been quilted with a bit of foam for comfort.

-Comfort – Directly beneath the cozy cover, you’ll land on a layer of gel memory foam.
-This material has a slow response to pressure, providing room for the sleeper to sink in for pressure relief at the shoulders and hips.
+Comfort Layer — Directly beneath the cozy cover, you’ll land on a layer of gel memory foam.
+This material has a slow response to pressure, and will offer body-contouring to sleepers for pressure relief at the shoulders and hips.
 And while memory foam has a slight reputation for absorbing and trapping body heat, the memory foam here has been infused with a cooling gel to help mitigate this issue.

-Transition – A transitional layer of poly foam helps curb the sinkage of the memory foam comfort layer and prepare the sleeper for the firm section of pocketed coils below.
+Transition Layer — A transition layer of poly foam helps curb the sinkage of the memory foam comfort layer and ease the sleeper into the firm section of pocketed coils below.

-Base – Below the coils lies a thin layer of poly foam to give the springs something off of which to bounce and response.
+Base Layer — Below the coils is a thin layer of poly foam to give the springs something to bounce off.

 Cover — Things kick off with a cover made from Tencel, an eco-friendly material that’s cooling and breathable.